publiclab/plots2/README.md

 [![Newcomers welcome](https://img.shields.io/badge/newcomers-welcome-pink.svg)](https://code.publiclab.org) [![GitHub license](https://img.shields.io/github/license/publiclab/plots2?logo=gpl)](https://github.com/publiclab/plots2/blob/main/LICENSE)
 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/publiclab/plots2/)

-The content management system for the Public Lab research community, the `plots2` web application is a combination of a group research blog of what we call "research notes" and a wiki.
+The content management system for the Public Lab research community, the `plots2` web application is a combination of a group research blog -what we call "research notes"-and a wiki.
 Read more about the [data model here](https://github.com/publiclab/plots2/blob/main/doc/DATA_MODEL.md).

 Begin running (and contributing to) this codebase immediately with [GitPod](https://gitpod.io):

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/publiclab/plots2)

-It showcases a variety of features that help the Public Lab community collaborate on environmental technology design and documentation, as well as community organizing.
-Originally a Drupal site, it was rewritten in 2012 in Ruby on Rails and has since extended but [not yet entirely replaced](https://github.com/publiclab/plots2/issues/956) the legacy Drupal data model and database design.
-We ❤️ Open Source and actively participate in various OSS programs such as [Google Summer of Code(GSoC)](https://publiclab.org/wiki/gsoc), Rails Girls Summer of Code (RGSoC), Outreachy and Google Code-In (GCI).
+It showcases a variety of features that help the Public Lab community collaborate on environmental technology, design, documentation, and community organizing.
+Originally a Drupal site, it was rewritten in 2012 with Ruby on Rails and has since extended but [not yet entirely replaced](https://github.com/publiclab/plots2/issues/956) the legacy Drupal data model and database design.
+We ❤️ Open Source and actively participate in various OSS programs such as [Google Summer of Code(GSoC)](https://publiclab.org/wiki/gsoc), Rails Girls Summer of Code (RGSoC), Outreachy, and Google Code-In (GCI).
 Some key features include:

 * A [Q&A portal](https://publiclab.org/questions) for peer-based problem solving